ArnaudKOPP/TransCellAssay/README.md

 Data input are designed to be Single Cell data (1data/Well work well too) in csv/txt file.<br>
 This package has been designed with the aim to facilitate the development of data analysis pipeline, so programming skills are needed to make you own analysis pipeline.<br>
 It was developed and tested on python 3.4 platform and aim to replace CellHTS2 or similar software for our analysis.<br>
-It work on 96, 384 and 1536(depend format) Well plate with acceptable performance.
+It work on 96, 384 and 1536 (depend format) well plate with acceptable performance.

 ## What TCA do :